lukcos/demo-analytics-engineering-project/README.md

 ```

 If curious, you can go through the `data_exploration.ipynb` file to get a really... really... raw look at my exploration process.

+I took this model and created some elt scripts that transform the JSON objects and load them into a postgres database.

 ## 🔍 Queries